-If you are dual booting Windows and Linux, you might have seen a strange issue with Windows and Linux showing different times.
-Even if you set the time properly in either Linux or Windows, you might see a different time when you boot into the other operating system.
+If you dual-boot Windows and Linux, you may have noticed an odd issue with Windows and Linux displaying different times.
+Even if you have correctly set the time in Linux or Windows, you may notice a different time when booting into the other operating system.

 Fix Different Time in Windows and Linux